-15.2.
-Monitoring
+15.2 Monitoring

 Monitoring will be performed according to Good Clinical Practice (GCP) by an external monitor.
 Following written SOPs, the monitors will verify that the clinical trial is conducted and data are generated, documented and reported in compliance with the protocol, GCP and the applicable regulatory requirements.
 The investigator sites will provide direct access to all trial related source data/documents and reports for the purpose of monitoring and auditing by the Sponsor or the Host institution and inspection by local and regulatory authorities

-15.3.
-Trial committees
+15.3 Trial committees

-15.3.1.
-Trial Steering Committee
+15.3.1 Trial Steering Committee

-A Trial Steering Committee will be formed to oversee the study, and advise the Study pauses due to safety concerns on the advice of the DSMB.
+A Trial Steering Committee will be formed to oversee the study, and advise the Study Management Committee on key issues of study conduct, including, but not limited to, study pauses due to safety concerns on the advice of the DSMB.